siderolabs/talos/website/content/v1.4/advanced/troubleshooting-control-plane.md

 Things to look for:

-`v1alpha1.BootstrapStatusController: bootkube initialized status not found`: control plane is not self-hosted, running with static pods.

-`k8s.KubeletStaticPodController: writing static pod "/etc/kubernetes/manifests/talos-kube-apiserver.yaml"`: static pod definitions were rendered successfully.
+`k8s.KubeletStaticPodController: rendered new static pod`: static pod definitions were rendered successfully.

 `k8s.ManifestApplyController: controller failed: error creating mapping for object /v1/Secret/bootstrap-token-q9pyzr: an error on the server ("") has prevented the request from succeeding`: control plane endpoint is not up yet, bootstrap manifests can't be injected, controller is going to retry.